 Looking for fun and crunchy snack that reminds you of sunny day ice cream treats or maybe an adorable treat for a St. Patrick's Day party?
 How about one that is healthy, too - whole grain, naturally gluten free, easily made vegan, and isn't loaded with sugar?
 You and your kids are going to love making and munching on Mint Chocolate Chip Glazed Popcorn.

-Mint Chocolate Chip Glazed Popcorn
+What makes these Mint Chocolate Chip Popcorn a great snack idea?

 I don't know about all of you, but I am so sick of winter.
 As we speak (or as I write), my hubby is getting over a nasty cold, I have a fever and chills, the baby is teething and sniffly, and the three-year-old has a massive case of cabin fever.
 We can't open our back door, we have nowhere to put anymore snow if we have to shovel the driveway again, and our gas bill is through the roof.
 When it comes to food, I am totally over pumpkin and apple and hearty soups and chilis.
 I want steaks on the grill, summer salads and ice cream.